kajyr/logbook-fipsas/README.md

 # Changelog

-*   1.2.0 - L'opzione `--empty` stampa una schedina vuota
+*   1.2.0 - Passing no INPUT file outputs an empty logbook page, useful sometimes.
 *   1.1.0 - `--dest` options specifies a folder to collect output.